History of the Central Intelligence Agency: Fall of the USSR

 Gorbachev's announcement of the unilateral reduction of 500,000 Soviet troops took the CIA by surprise.
-What's more, Doug MacEachin, the CIA's Chief of Soviet analysis, said that even if the CIA had told the President, the NSC, and Congress about the cuts beforehand, it would have been ignored.
+Doug MacEachin, the CIA's Chief of Soviet analysis, said that even if the CIA had told the President, the NSC, and Congress about the cuts beforehand, it would have been ignored.
 "We never would have been able to publish it."
 All the CIA numbers on the USSR's economy were wrong.
-Too often the CIA relied on people inexperienced with that which they were supposed to be the expert.
+Too often, the CIA relied on people inexperienced with that which they were supposed to be the expert.
 Bob Gates had preceded Doug MacEachin as Chief of Soviet analysis, and he had never visited Russia.
 Few officers, even those stationed in-country, spoke the language of the people they were spying on.
 And the CIA had no capacity to send agents to respond to developing situations.
 The CIA analysis of Russia during the entire cold war was either driven by ideology or by politics.
 William J Crowe, the Chairman of the Joint Chiefs of Staff, noted that the CIA "talked about the Soviet Union as if they weren't reading the newspapers, much less developed clandestine intelligence."
 The CIA was even caught unprepared when the Berlin Wall fell.
 Once again, CNN had scooped the CIA.

 One of the first acts of Bob Gates, the new DI, was National Security Review 29, a memo to each member of the Cabinet asking them what they wanted from the CIA.
 Starting in 1991, the CIA faced six years of budget cuts.
 The CIA closed 20 stations and cut its staff in some major capitals by 60%.
 The CIA could still not shake the perennial analysis: that it was five years away from being able to perform its basic duties satisfactorily.